Online courses and home learning for children and teens

 Course for children and home learning.
 Home schooling in self-isolation

-If your children are self-isolating, at home for an extended period, being temporarily home-schooled, revising or independently learning at home, this list of home learning ideas should help you – as a parent or teacher – find interesting and stimulating online teaching ideas.
+If your children are learning at home for an extended period, being temporarily home-schooled or revising, this list of home learning ideas should help you – as a parent or teacher – find interesting and stimulating online teaching ideas.
 There is a mix of free and paid online courses for children and teens, including short and long courses, blended learning, revision, and research-based activities – all of which can be accessed and completed at home and independently.

 Online home learning courses for primary school children